LODSContent/LabSolutions-Dev/UsingThisTemplate.md

 This template has been provided as a starting point for lab creation.
 In many cases modifications are required to meet the specific needs of your lab goals.
 Below are some of the details that can be used to customize the environment:

->[!knowledge] Want to learn more?
-Review the documentation on [Template Gallery](https://docs.skillable.com/docs/template-gallery)
+>[!knowledge] For more information, review the documentation on [Template Gallery](https://docs.skillable.com/docs/template-gallery)

 ## Modify Virtual Environment
 Lab environments may contain Virtual Machines, Containers or Cloud settings.
 These can be modified either prior to copying the template, or after.

 If the provided virtual machines or containers require changes/updates to, or addition/removal of software, you may perform this now.
 Once you have completed the updates you require, or if the virtual machines or containers do not need any software modifications, please advance to the **Save Modified Environment** section to perform tasks such as modifying hardware settings (including RAM and CPU), removing components like entire virtual machines or networks, or making changes to Cloud settings.

->[!knowledge] Want to learn more?
-Review the documentation on [Lab Profile](https://docs.skillable.com/docs/lab-profile) settings.
+>[!knowledge] For more information, review the documentation on [Lab Profile](https://docs.skillable.com/docs/lab-profile) settings.

 >[!NOTE] If you make changes to the virtual environment while testing the environment and do NOT want to keep them, you can choose to discard them in the next steps.